Vietnam itinerary 4 days is now your major concern after choosing a suitable desired duration for your stay.

 On beautiful sunny days, you can see observe tranquil Lang Co Bay from the top of Hai Van Pass.

-Hoi An walking street retains ancient features like red-tiled roof houses and countless colourful lantern lit up every night.
+Hoi An walking street retains ancient features like red-tiled roof houses and countless colorful lantern lit up every night.

 My Khe Beach is well-known as the most beautiful tropical beach in Vietnam.